York0104/NYCU-AI-Wireless-Communication-HW/Exercise_3_1/ReadMe.md

 2. Example improvements:
    - 64 pilots, 20 dB: BER improved from about `0.0383` to `0.0218`
    - 8 pilots, 20 dB: BER improved from about `0.0538` to `0.0358`
 3. However, even after tuning, the DNN still did not reach MMSE-level performance.
-This suggests that the remaining gap is not just a minor hyperparameter issue.

 ## Part (c): Replace QPSK With 64-QAM